vmware-tanzu/velero/design/csi-snapshots.md

 ## Background

-Velero has had support for performing persistent volume snapshots since it's inception.
+Velero has had support for performing persistent volume snapshots since its inception.
 However, support has been limited to a handful of providers.
 The plugin API introduced in Velero v0.7 enabled the community to expand the number of supported providers.
 In the meantime, the Kubernetes sig-storage advanced the CSI spec to allow for a generic storage interface, opening up the possibility of moving storage code out of the core Kubernetes code base.
 The CSI working group has also developed a generic snapshotting API that any CSI driver developer may implement, giving users the ability to snapshot volumes from a standard interface.

-By supporting the CSI snapshot API, Velero can extend it's support to any CSI driver, without requiring a Velero-specific plugin be written, easing the development burden on providers while also reaching more end users.
+By supporting the CSI snapshot API, Velero can extend its support to any CSI driver, without requiring a Velero-specific plugin be written, easing the development burden on providers while also reaching more end users.

 ## High-Level Design